itskarelleh/animal-kingdom-database/CONTRIBUTING.md

 # How to Contribute to This Project
-Thank you so much for considering contributing to this project.
-Whether you are a beginner or an expert, there are many ways you can contribute to the Animal Kingdom Database, with or without code.
+Thank you so much for contributing to this project.
+Whether you are a beginner or an expert, there are many ways you can contribute to the Animal Kingdom Database.

+You can contribute to this project in many ways, including:

+- Reporting a bug
+- Adding a new animal
+- Fixing a bug
+- Improving the documentation
+- Giving suggestions
+- Refactoring the code

 ## Open Issues
-Suggestions, bug reports, and more are certainly welcome!
+There are plenty of templates, each of which have guidelines.
+The common types of issues are:
+- Bug Report
+- New Animal -
+- Animal Bio Update - write or update the bio/background for an animal

 ## Pull Requests
 If you are working on an issue that involves you working on the codebase of this project, you will need to do the following: